-Section 1.7 You have the right to make complaints or appeals about the organization or the care it provides
+Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made

 If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, Chapter 9 of this document tells what you can do.
 Whatever you do - ask for a coverage decision, make an appeal, or make a complaint - we are required to treat you fairly.